 Making our way to the water wasn’t easy, what with the slick rocks, creeping tide, and fog creeping in slowly, obscuring our view.
 Still, we managed to get down to the the large flat rock at the end of the structure and catch a few fish.

 Ben got the first few fish and then I hooked one.
 It was a Kelp Greenling.
 My fifth new species of the day brought to me by the great folks at Danner.
+The problems of that day aside, those Danner hiking boots are still my favorite boots ever.

 Only one left.